 I will occasionally wax poetic and philosophical for their benefit.
 But not today.
 Today there are practical matters.
 Today I want to give them a few pointers, to ease their transition into the maelstrom of post-graduate medical training.

 1) Any flat surface that holds still, is free of gross body fluids and not used as a walk-way or cook-top will serve for a quick nap.
 Practice sleeping in odd positions: sitting upright, reclining at various angles, lying sideways, lying next to your untouched food or with your head cradled in your hands.

 2) In my day (always wanted to say that!) we filled our fresh, white lab-coat pockets with review books, algorithms, reference manuals, scissors and calculators.
 And candy bars.
 You, doubtless, have a smart-phone of some incarnation, which contains all that we had, as well as the Web.
-Which means, where we had to play video games in the lounge and find answers in giant, antiquated things called attending physicians and books, you can look up fun facts on hyponatremia and instantly check your Instagram account, whether you’re on rounds, in the cafeteria or hiding in the call-room, pretending you didn’t hear ‘code blue.’
+Which means, where we had to play video games in the lounge and find answers in giant, antiquated things called attending physicians and books, you can look up fun facts on hyponatremia, clotting cascades and NG tube sizes and then instantly check your Instagram account, whether you’re on rounds, in the cafeteria or hiding in the call-room, pretending you didn’t hear ‘code blue.’

 3) Eventually, you may decide the lab-coat isn’t worth it.
 Don’t be surprised.
 Your kids will eventually wear it for Halloween.